SCHOOL CHAPLAINCY COURSE

 "I did not put this course together so I can attest with independence that it is one of the best courses I know," Huw Thomas (Diocesan Director of Education).

-The course is facilitated by Fiona Walton and Rachel McCallam.
-Booking is essential: contact Fiona Walton (email@example.com) or Rachel McCallam (firstname.lastname@example.org) to book your place.
-You can download an application form and reference form below, as well as an other useful information.
+Contact Fiona Walton (firstname.lastname@example.org) for further information.
+Booking is essential.
+You can download an application form and reference form below, as well as other useful information.

 Watch the short video below to find out more about the course.